Qarj/WebImblaze/README.md

 You can see WebImblaze example output here: [Example output](https://qarj.github.io/WebImblaze-Example/)

-## Quick Start Guide - run your first test in 5 minutes!
+## Quick Start Guide - run your first test in 5 minutes

 WebImblaze is very easy to setup and run.
 An example is test included.